 Our value for money work is nearing completion as we resolve the matters relating to the outstanding objections.
-An audit letter explaining the reasons for the delay is attached in Appendix E to this report.
 The National Audit Office requires the Auditor's Annual Report to be issues no more than three months after the date of the opinion of the financial statements.
-And our plan is to provide our report at the September audit committee which is in line with this requirement.
+And we have provided our report at this committee which is in line with this requirement.
+The National Audit Office has also enabled Auditors to report on Value for Money arrangements in joint reports and prior to the completion of the financial statements audit.

 As part of our work, we considered whether there were any risks of significant weakness in the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources.
 We identified in our planning work two areas of risks of significant weakness in relation to your value for money arrangements, the medium-term financial sustainability and the Governance arrangements in relation to grievances and whistleblowing concerns.
 We have undertaken work in both areas including issuing statutory written recommendations to the Council on 12 October 2021 which were subsequently considered and accepted by Full Council on 3 November 2021.
+Subsequent to these recommendations and in line with them the Council has also received recommendations from the Independent Monitoring Officer on May 2022.